Witteborn/PineMigration-DotNet/README.md

 # Installation
-This is a dotnet-tool.
-This project can be installed by:
+This is a dotnet-tool which is available at [nuget.org](https://www.nuget.org/packages/PineMigration/).

 ## As a dotnet tool
 if you dont have a manifest for tools yet